Heritage - 34: London Bridge, Far From Falling Down - a History From Roman Times to the Present

 However, lately the tradition of driving sheep across London Bridge has been re-introduced, if only as a token gesture.
 In September, 2008 the World Traders organised an event where sheep were led across on halters.
 In July 2009 the Lord Mayor at the time, Ian Luder, CBE, arranged for a similar event to celebrate the 800th anniversary of the bridge linked to a Bridge Fair.
 In 2011 the Red Cross planned an event which had to be cancelled.
 In 2012 a fundraising event was successful, where stuffed sheep on wheels were pushed across.

-To look further into this phenomenon click on the link below:
+To look further into the London Bridge display click on the link below:

 The Worshipful Company of Woolmen